Snakes And Their Tongues: 10 Different Styles

 Tongue: black with a slightly paler tip.

-Puerto Rican boas aren’t the most colourful boa, and this extends to their tongue, which is pure oily black.
+Puerto Rican boas aren’t the most colourful boa worldwide.
+Their Latin name of Chilabothrus inornatus literally means without decoration, and this extends to their tongue, which is a pure oily black.
 The exception is the very tip, which is light grey.
-This matches their body patterns.
+This almost perfectly matches their murky grey body patterns.

 Unlike the Jamaican boa, which has golden yellow scales, Puerto Rican boas are nothing but black and white.
-At a distance, they’re a smothering black, while up close, subtle white cracks and lines appear.
-Puerto Rican boas use their tongues to track down their favourite meals: bats roosting in caves, whether at the fanged entrance or 20 metres deeper inside.
-It’s possible that their darker shades evolved to prevent them from standing out.
+At a distance, they’re a smothering black, while up close, subtle white cracks and lines manifest.
+Puerto Rican boas use their tongues to track down their favourite meal: bats roosting in caves, whether at the dark entrances or 20 metres deeper inside.
+It’s possible that their murkier shades evolved to prevent them from standing out inside these caves.

-Puerto Rican boas inhabit their namesake island solely, particularly moist karst regions.
-The flecking tongue delivers scents to the Jacobson’s organ for further analysis, creating a far more powerful smelling sense than any human in recorded history, even a caveman with freakish powers.
+Puerto Rican boas reach a maximum of 2.7 metres, and are found solely on their namesake island, particularly in moist karst regions.
+The flecking tongue delivers scents to the Jacobson’s organ for further analysis, creating a far more powerful smelling sense than any recorded in human history, unless there was a caveman tribe with freakish powers that we don’t know about.

 8 Northern Pacific rattlesnake